Understanding the Michigan Real Estate Market and Your Mortgage

 Strategies for Handling Negative Equity in Michigan

-When your home is worth less than the existing mortgage balance, you have negative equity.
-Homeowners in Michigan can consider these strategies:
+When your home is worth less than what you still owe on the mortgage, you have negative equity.
+Michigan homeowners can think about these options:

-- Refinancing: If you have good credit, refinancing might lower your interest rate or extend your loan term, making payments easier to manage.
+- Refinancing: If you have good credit, refinancing could lower your interest rate or extend your loan term, making your payments easier to handle.

-- Paying Down What You Owe: Making additional payments can help reduce the outstanding mortgage balance faster.
+- Paying Down What You Owe: Making extra payments on your home can help pay it off faster.

-- Renting Out Your Property: Renting out your home can provide income to help pay off what you owe if moving isn’t urgent.
+- Renting Out Your Property: If you don’t need to move right away, renting out your home can help you pay off your debts.

 Understanding Short Sales and Their Implications